DaneVass/BARtab/README.md

     Optional arguments:
       -profile                   Configuration profile to use.
 Can use multiple (comma separated)
                                         Available: conda, singularity, docker, slurm
-      --outdir                   Output directory to place output [default = './'] --email                    Direct output messages to this address [default = ''] --help                     Print this help statement.
+      --email                    Direct output messages to this address --help                     Print this help statement.

     Author: